jijup/OpenSN/README.md

   1. Analysis Mode
       - Outputs `<AnalysisType>Analysis.csv` of which is used to analyze results of the various functions.
-      - Can enable amplitude and Fournier (in progress) analysis.
+      - Can enable amplitude and Fournier analysis (in progress).
-  2. Save Image Mode
+  2. Save Noise Image Mode
       - Saves an image to .bmp.
       - Issue with .bmp rendering on Mac OS.
-          - Open with Photoshop/GIMP on and resave to resolve on Mac OS.
+          - Open with Photoshop/GIMP on and re-save to resolve on Mac OS.
           - Viewable without issue on Windows.
-  3. Render Image Mode
+  3. Render Noise Image Mode
       - Renders image via SDL.
+  4. Application type
+      - Renders and saves generated noise in the following applications
+          - Texturing vase (and other OBJ files)
-  4. Multiple Iteration Mode (in progress)
+          - Procedural landscape (in progress)

-      - Performs multiple iterations for greater analysis datasets.
-      - NOTE: This cannot be used in conjunction with the 'Render Image Mode'.
+### Library Requirements:
+  1. SDL2 (soon to be removed)
+  2. ASSIMP
+  3. EIGEN3
+  4. OPENGP
+  5. OPENGL
+  6. GLEW
+  7. GLFW3